colbyfayock/action-node-starter/README.md

 # GitHub Action Node.js Starter

+A simple repository starter for creating a new local workflow with Github Actions.

 ## Getting Started

 To start a new project, you can either use [degit](https://github.com/Rich-Harris/degit) by running: